TAP-GGC/leapformankind/README.md

 The Technology Ambassadors Program is an interactive class focused on service learning.
 TAP provides the opportunity to build a project using different technologies and collectively deliver it through conferences, student involvement, workshops, and outreach events.
 Click on this link for details about TAP: https://www.ggc.edu/academics/schools/school-of-science-and-technology/research-internships-service-learning/technology-ambassador-program/
 ***
-## Outreach Activities ##
-1. Tap Expo - April 28, 2020 - Demonstration the working game to Georgia Gwinnett students and faculty via Zoom.
-To promote IT field and the TAP program to college students.
-2. Online Virtual Workshop - April 21, 2020 - Middle school students to promote IT and STEM careers.
-3. Online Virtual Classroom Workshops - April 7 and April 14, 2020 - Intro to computing and Digital media students to promote IT and STEM careers to non-IT college students.
 ***
 ## User Access ##
 Users must use the ScratchX to access the application, because Leap Motion controller is considered an experimental extension as of Scratch 3.0: